HYDRABLOOMER/HACKATHON/ROUND2_IMPROVEMENTS.md

 The primary objective of the Round 1 prototype was not scale or advanced intelligence, but to validate a complete and working data pipeline: citizen action → verification → storage → aggregation → feedback.

-Due to limited development time during round 1,several component were intentionally simplified to focus on system coherence.

 Now , we are focusing on strengthning credibility ,analytical depth and institution usability, while deliberately preserving the core architecture validated in previous round.

 ##1.
 Replace Simulated Verification with Real AI Models